confluentinc/examples/microservices-orders/docs/index.rst

 * JDBC source connector: reads from a sqlite database that has a table of customers information and writes the data to a Kafka topic, using Connect transforms to add a key to each message
 * Elasticsearch sink connector: pushes data from a Kafka topic to Elasticsearch
-* ksqlDB: another variant of a fraud detection microservice
+* |ksqldb|: another variant of a fraud detection microservice

 +-------------------------------------+-----------------------+---------------------------+
 | Other Clients                       | Consumes From         | Produces To               |